MayoorPatil/map-rails-api/README.md

 -   This application is built using `Ruby on Rails`
 -   This is my first project using ruby on rails so any feedback is appreciated

+In the near future plan is to include support for the following:

+-   Make the books API generic independent of a child

 If you have any feedback and/or suggestions.
 Please connect and share

 ## Contact me